ApiLogicServer/Docs/docs/Sample-Integration.md

     Our self-serve API meets our needs for Ad Hoc Integration, and Custom UI Dev.

-    ### Admin App
+    ### Admin App: Order Entry UI

     The `create` command also creates an Admin App: multi-page, multi-table -- ready for **[business user agile collaboration](https://apilogicserver.github.io/Docs/Tech-AI/),** and back office data maintenance.
 This complements custom UIs created with the API.

-    You can click Customer 2, and see their Orders, and Items.
-FIXME
+    You can click the first Customer, and see their Orders, and Items.

     <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/admin-app-initial.jpeg?raw=true">

 &nbsp;

-## 2. Customize in your IDE
+## 2. Customize: in your IDE

 While API/UI automation is a great start, we now require Custom APIs, Logic and Security.
 You normally apply such customizations using your IDE, leveraging code completion, etc.  To accelerate this sample, you can apply the customizations with `ApiLogicServer add-cust`.
 We'll review the customizations below.